-Protection measures designed to mitigate the potential environmental impacts to marine mammals and turtles will include the following: ramp ups, minimum of one dedicated observer maintaining a visual watch during all daytime airgun operations, two observers 30 min before and during ramp ups during the day and at night (and at other times), no start ups during poor visibility or at night unless at least one airgun has been operating, passive acoustic monitoring (PAM) via towed hydrophones during both day and night to complement visual monitoring, power downs (or if necessary shut downs) when marine mammals or sea turtles are detected in or about to enter designated exclusion zones, and special mitigation measures for situations or species of particular concern.
-NSF, USGS, and its contractors are committed to apply these measures in order to minimize effects on marine mammals and sea turtles and other environmental impacts.
+Protection measures designed to mitigate the potential environmental impacts to marine mammals and turtles will include the following: ramp ups; typically two, however a minimum of one dedicated observer maintaining a visual watch during all daytime airgun operations; two observers 30 min before and during ramp ups during the day and at night; no start ups during poor visibility or at night unless at least one airgun has been operating; passive acoustic monitoring (PAM) via towed hydrophones during both day and night to complement visual monitoring (unless the system and back-up systems are damaged during operations); power downs (or if necessary shut downs) when marine mammals or sea turtles are detected in or about to enter designated exclusion zones; and special mitigation measures for situations or species of particular concern.
+L-DEO and its contractors are committed to apply these measures in order to minimize effects on marine mammals and sea turtles and other environmental impacts.
+The relatively wide shot spacing, in time and space, to be used during part of the survey, is an inherent mitigation measure relative to more typical seismic surveys with closer shotpoints.